IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

     </li>
     <li>
     Choose whether to map host local directories into the Docker container.
- If you have not created local directories, see <a href="#mapping-docker-container-directories-to-the-local-host-file-system">Mapping Docker container directories to the local host file  system</a>.
+ If you have not created a local directory for this purpose, see <a href="#mapping-docker-container-directories-to-the-local-host-file-system">Mapping Docker container directories to the local host file  system</a>.
     </li>
     <li>